 1. Check the agreements with your partners

-Have you and your partners made oral or written agreements?
+Have you and your partners made oral or a written partnership agreement?
 If you have a partnership agreement, this includes agreements on the distribution of profits and liability for losses and debts when the cv is dissolved.
 Partners will need to pay part of the debts and may get their share back in cash or in kind (such as products).

-When you end your limited partnership, you and your partners draw up a final balance (or have it drawn up).
+When you end your general partnership, you and your partners draw up a final balance sheet.
 This is a final overview of the assets of your cv.
 The capital must be settled (vereffening) and divided.

 4. Inform your staff and customers

 Do you have staff?
 Tell them in time that you are going to end your business.
 This way your staff can look for different work in the meantime.
 Also check which contracts or agreements you have with customers and suppliers.
 Do this before you tell them you are ending your business.